deansher/morphics-v0.1/README.md

 # Morphics

+Morphics is a new way of writing software that enables new kinds of code reuse, and that allows non-programmers and machine-learning algorithms to assemble modules in novel and meaningful ways.
+We gain these benefits by adding a new dimension for software decomposition, which we call "behavior decomposition".
-Morphics defines a new dimension for hierarchical decomposition of software.
-We call this new dimension "behavior decomposition".
-We distinguish it from the familiar "dependency decomposition".
-A morphic program or module is decomposed along both dimensions: it still uses APIs from "dependency" libraries like any mainstream software, but it also uses subordinate behaviors.
+This is fundamentally different from the mainstream approach to decomposing software, which we call "dependency decomposition".
+A morphic program or module is decomposed along both dimensions: it still uses APIs from "dependency" libraries like mainstream software, but it also uses subordinate behaviors.

 Morphics allows us to write software modules that define spaces of possible behaviors instead of just single, specific behaviors.
 This is more difficult for a module author because it requires thinking more abstractly about what the module might do.
-As programmers, we are already used to implementing lower-level abstractions that behave sensibly when recombined and reused by higher-level code in novel ways.
+As programmers, we are already used to implementing lower-level abstractions that behave sensibly when recombined in novel ways by higher-level code.
 Now, in morphics, we also expect ourselves to implement higher-level abstractions that behave sensibly in the face of novel behavior by subordinate libraries.
 In return, we get new kinds of reusability.
-We get modules that can be reassembled into a broad range of behaviors by non-programmer users or by machine learning.
+We get modules that can be assembled into a broad range of behaviors by non-programmer users or by machine learning.

-Conceptually, behavior decomposition is a form of top-down templating.
-A parent module acts as a template, with behavioral details left open to be specified by subordinate modules.
-When we build a complete tree of modules, we implement one, specific behavior.
+We can picture behavior decomposition as top-down templating.
+A parent module acts as a template.
+At an abstract level, it implements a particular behavior, but it deliberately leaves details of that behavior open to be specified by subordinate modules.
+When we assemble a complete tree of morphic modules, this pins down all behavioral details and creates a runnable program.

 The power of morphics comes from our ability to make larger or smaller adjustments to morphic program behavior by swapping out modules higher in the tree or deeper in the tree.
-Since subordinate modules should refine the behavior of parent modules, a module replacement deep in the tree should usually yield a modest change in overall behavior.
-Any given collection of morphic modules defines an abstract, high-level language that expresses a range of possible program or module behaviors in a way that is not brittle, and that can be efficiently explored by users or by machine learning.
+Since subordinate modules refine the behavior of parent modules, a module replacement deep in the tree usually yield a modest change in overall behavior.
+Any given collection of morphic modules (not yet assembled into a program) defines an abstract, high-level language that expresses a range of possible program or module behaviors.
+This language is not brittle, in the sense that there are simply defined syntactic changes (replacing modules deep in the tree) that result in small, sensible changes to program behavior.
+The range of behaviors defined by a collection of morphic modules is dense in useful behaviors and relatively easy to understand, so it  can be efficiently explored by non-programming end users or by machine learning.

-## "Behavior Decomposition" versus "Dependency Decomposition"
+## Contrasting "Behavior Decomposition" with "Dependency Decomposition"

-In morphics, when we apply behavior decomposition, we think of each software module as defining a behavior at some level of abstraction.
-For example, we might implement a module that defines full-text search as an abstract behavior.
-Our new module can define plug-in points for subordinate modules that also define behaviors.
-The definition of a plug-in point specifies an interface that the subordinate module must implement.
-For example, our full-text search module might define a plug-in point for a subordinate module that interprets the text string, plus another plug-in point for a subordinate module that searches a particular text database.
+When we write a software module with behavior decomposition, we implement an abstract behavior, while deliberately leaving room for the parent module's behavior to be refined by a later choice of subordinate modules.
+For example, we might implement a parent module that defines full-text search as an abstract behavior.
+We might define a plug-in point for a subordinate module that interprets the text string, plus another plug-in point for a subordinate module that searches a particular text database.
+When we define a plug-in point, we specify an interface that the subordinate module must implement.
 Any given plug-in interface is commonly implemented by multiple subordinate modules that provide alternative behaviors for the interface.
 Subordinate modules can define their own plug-in points, so the modules form a tree of behaviors.

 Each subordinate module refines its parent's behavior: when we install a subordinate module into a parent's plug-in point, the resulting combination of